Laboratory of

 Parker Antin

-Research in our lab is concerned with understanding the molecular regulation of early developmental processes in vertebrate embryos.
-We primarily use the chicken embryo/as a model organism, and approach research questions from the dual perspective of how individual molecules function and how their functions can be integrated into regulatory networks.
-Present projects are focused on mechanisms regulating epithelial-mesenchymal transition (EMT) during gastrulation, endothelial cell development, cardiac myogenesis, and developing genomic and computational tools.
+Our research goal is understanding the molecular regulation of early developmental processes in vertebrate embryos.
+Present projects are focused on mechanisms regulating epithelial-mesenchymal transition (EMT) during gastrulation, endothelial cell development, cardiac myogenesis.
 We also host the GEISHA high throughput in situ hybridization gene expression project.

 EMT and Gastrulation